kartikgopal01/csd/README.md

 npm start
 ```

-This will start the application in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the website in your browser.

 ### Building for Production
 ```bash